vinnymitch/vinnymitch/ReadMe.md

 # 💫 About Me:
-My Name is Vince, I am currently pursuing a degree in Electrical and Computer Engineering. <br>I enjoy working on projects and learning about new programming methods and languages.
+My Name is Vince, I am currently pursuing a degree in Electrical and Computer Engineering. <br>I enjoy working on projects and learning about new programming methods and languages. <br> I hope to find a career in control systems or embedded systems or something to do with microchip manufacturing.

 # 💻 Tech Stack: